 As a CenturyLink customer, here are some passwords that you may encounter.

 The PPP username/password is what the modem presents to your ISP to gain access to the Internet.
 This information is automatically programmed into your CenturyLink supported modem during the initial setup.
 If the automated process fails, or you are using a non-standard equipment, you may need the PPP username/password to program your equipment manually.
-If you have an ISP other than CenturyLink, contact them for your PPP username and password.
+If you have an ISP other than CenturyLink, contact them for details on connecting to the Internet.

 The modem's admin username/password is used to restrict access to your modem settings.
 The modem's GUI (located at http://192.168.0.1) gives you access to utilities, tools, and settings like wireless, port forwarding, firewall and more.